 Continuing our service as a key resource to our district in terms of economic and workforce development, we understand the pressures facing businesses and industry.
-We understand our role in supporting organizations that need trained employees and students to move quickly into jobs and advanced education.
+We understand our role in supporting organizations that need skilled employees that move quickly into jobs and advanced education.
 Parkland College remains the first, best option to provide employees with opportunities to attain certifications that meet worldwide quality standards.

 Nearly every aspect of the college is reviewed and evaluated in order to streamline procedures and to be more responsive to emerging needs.
 As the call for accountability at the federal and state levels grows, our staff and faculty continue to embrace the philosophy of using data aggressively — and sharing it.
 We know that “hard numbers” can be persuasive with many audiences: legislators, high school administrators, Trustees, our community, and others.

 Diversity and inclusiveness will permeate Parkland’s learning culture, our hiring practices, pedagogy, programs and services, curricula, and policies.
 Parkland will continue to be a convener and a safe, common ground for solving our community’s most challenging problems and embrace our role by fostering a more sustainable campus through management of our physical resources, curricular development, and in outreach to the community.